et0and/natto/README.md

 For more information about the Getty Vocabularies and their licensing, visit the [Getty Research Institute Download Center](https://www.getty.edu/research/tools/vocabularies/obtain.html).

+Besides the data, the source code of this project is [GPL licensed](/LICENSE).

 ## API endpoints

 ### Health check